5 Reasons You Should Wait Until 2022 to Buy a New Car

 By now, you’ve probably heard that there is a global computer chip shortage that has affected the new car supply at dealers across the nation.
-Unfortunately, many dealers are in short supply of new cars, which is presenting a huge problem for anyone looking to get buy a car and enjoy the sweet new car scent all the way home.
+Unfortunately, many dealers are in short supply of new cars, which is presenting a huge problem for anyone looking to buy a car and enjoy the sweet new car scent all the way home.
 That said, it may be wise to wait to buy a new car in 2022.

 That being said, if you’re in the market for a new car right now, it might actually be a good idea to wait it out until next year.
 Ari Janessian – an auto broker for Boston Automotive Consulting – recently released a video detailing why it could be better to wait until 2022 to buy a car.
 Here are a few of his main points.